mattbellis/PHYS-3330/raw-content/lab3-raw.md

 ## Building the Circuits

-1. Gather all the components to be able to build the three filters circuits shown in Figures @fig:low-pass-2, @fig:high-pass-2, and @fig:band-pass-2.
+1. Gather all the components to be able to build the four circuits shown in Figures @fig:r-divider, @fig:low-pass-2, @fig:high-pass-2, and @fig:band-pass-2.
 If you cannot find components in stock with the specified values, take the nearest in value that you can find.

+    -   Resistive divider: $R_1 = 10~k\Omega , R_2 = 6.8~k\Omega $

     -   Low-pass filter: $R = 10~k\Omega$, $C = 1000~pF$

     -   High-pass filter: $R = 10~k\Omega$, $C = 1000~pF$

     -   Band-pass filter: $R = 10~k\Omega$, $C = .01~\mu F$, $L = 10~mH$
 2. Measure all components before placing them into the circuit.
 Record the values in your lab notebook.
 Draw diagrams of all the circuits.
 Make sure to use the same labels on the diagrams and for the values of the components.

-3. Build all three circuits on your breadboard (make sure they are all separate).
-Don't connect anything to power or ground yet.
-Note that the inductor leads are a bit thick.
-It is probably OK to give it a little force but you can also use wires with alligator clips (with regular wires on the other ends) to make the connections.
+3. Build all four circuits on your breadboard (make sure they are all separate).
+Don't connect anything to power or ground yet. **The leads on the inductors are too thick to be inserted into the breadboards directly.** There should already be jumper wires soldered onto the ends of the inductor leads (please talk to your instructor or TA if that is not the case).

-## Use the Mathematica models to predict the behavior of the filters
+## Use the Mathematica models to predict the behavior of the circuits

+1. Calculate the expected attenuation of the resistive divider.

-1. Calculate the expected values of the cut-off frequencies for the high- and low-pass filters using the actual component values.
+2. Calculate the expected values of the cut-off frequencies for the high- and low-pass filters using the actual component values.

-2. Calculate the expected resonant frequency $f_0$ and quality factor $Q$ for the band-pass filter using the actual component values.
+3. Calculate the expected resonant frequency $f_0$ and quality factor $Q$ for the band-pass filter using the actual component values.

-*HINT: You should have already done these calculations in your lab prep notebook.
+*HINT: You should have already done these calculations in your prelab.
 Just enter the measured values of your components.*

 ## Use the Mathematica models to plot the expected the behavior of the filters

 Plot your mathematical models of all three filter circuits (three independent plots) using your actual component values.
 The frequency range should cover at least $10^{–3}  f_c$ to $10^3 f_c$ (or $f_0$) to show the full behavior.

-*HINT: You should have already made these plots in your lab prep notebook.
+*HINT: You should have already made these plots in your prelab.
 Just enter the measured values of your components.*

 ![Test and Measurement Set-up.
 Channel 1 will "pick off" the function generator signal on its way to the circuit board.
 You can do this using a BNC "T" connector mounted directly on the oscilloscope input.
 When you connect the oscilloscope like this, you need to make sure the channel impedance is set to high impedance (not $50 \Omega$).](../resources/lab3fig/equip-setup.png){#fig:setup width="10cm"}